mlte-team/mlte/docs/docs/setting_up_mlte.md

 # Setting Up `MLTE`

-`MLTE` is a framework (a process to follow) and an infrastructure (a Python package) for machine learning model and system evaluation.
+`MLTE` is a process and an infrastructure (a Python package) for machine learning model and system evaluation.
 This section focuses on setting up the infrastructure, which is an integral part of following the `MLTE` [process](mlte_framework.md).

 ## Installation